Nový Rychnov: Sights

 The main landmark of Nový Rychnov is the Church of the Assumption of the Virgin Mary.
 It is originally a Gothic church, rebuilt in the Baroque style.

 The Nový Rychnov Castle was originally a Gothic fortress from the 14th century, rebuilt into a Renaissance castle.
 After the castle was destroyed by the Swedish army during the Thirty Years' War, it was rebuilt into a Baroque residence of the Prague archbishops.

-There is a pilgrimage site with the Church of the Holy Trinity on the Křemešník mountain.
+There is a pilgrimage site with the Church of the Holy Trinity on the mountain Křemešník.
 The pilgrimage tradition was established in the mid-16th century.
 The church was built in the early Baroque style in 1652, on the side of an old wooden chapel.
 In 1730–1752, it was modified and extended.